mattmecoli/NYC-311-Call-Analysis/README.md

   * Graffiti
   * Request to Recycle Electronics
   * Request for a tree
+  * Mouse Sighting
-  * Mouse/Rat Sighting
+  * Rat Sighting
-* Set up SQL database using SQL Alchemy using the following classes and relationships:
+* Set up SQL database using Flask/SQLAlchemy as an ORM with the following classes and relationships:
 ```class Complaint(db.Model):
     __tablename__= 'complaints'
     id = db.Column(db.Integer,primary_key = True)